Radical Simplicity: A Philosophy of How to Live and Create an Authentic lLfe

-I , like many other readers of Radical Simplicity appreciate on a certain level what Dan Price set out to do, although it would not be a life style we would choose.
+I, like many other readers of Radical Simplicity appreciate on a certain level what Dan Price set out to do, although it would not be a life style we would choose.
 However, the other day when I returned home after a weekend trip to find my apartment's bathroom and master bedroom with an inch of water on the floor, I thought it would be nice not to have upstairs neighbors who let their bathtub overflow while they were away for the day.
-I did a search online for water damage cleanup in NYC and lucked out finding Sunlight Water Damage Restoration Services.
-A local company that specializes in the cleanup and remediation of residential properties after water, fire, or smoke damage.
+Then I noticed my mother's oriental rug, covered in grit and yuck!
+I did a search online for "Manhattan oriental rug cleaning" and lucked out finding Sunlight Fine Rug Care.
+A local company that specializes in the cleaning of oriental/Persian carpets.
 I guess I should be thankful the water damage had not been caused by a fire.
-Since Sunlight Water Damage Restoration Services in NY provides emergency cleaning and restoration services 24 hours a day, 7 days a week, they were at my place within hours.
+Since Sunlight provides emergency cleaning and restoration services 24 hours a day, 7 days a week, they were at my place within hours.
 That type of service would n't happened if I lived in a Dan Price hobbit hole off the grid and had water damage from an intense rain storm.
 Living in NYC does have its benefits when it comes to just about any type of service you might need.
-Hopefully I won't need Sunlight Water Damage Restoration Services again, but if my neighbor has another "accident" involving overflowing water, I know whom I will call.
+Hopefully I won't need them again, but if my neighbor has another "accident" involving overflowing water, I know whom I will call.
 I just might take a break this evening to chill out and peruse Dan's quirky drawings in his book.
 They make me smile.

 About the Author